 But there’s so much to see at Haleakalā National Park that the land tour around the Summit and Crater that comes with your Haleakalā bike tour may just make you want to come back later and explore more of this amazing volcanic park.
 This park is so full of national wonders and breathtaking beauty that you’ll definitely need more than one day to see all that this volcano has to offer.
 The National Park Service must have thought that too because admission to Haleakalā National Park is actually valid for 3 days.

 So now, what will you see in your 3 days?
-Well, we’ve taken note of some interesting things you may want to see or do while you’re exploring this spectacular park.
+Well, we’ve taken note of some interesting things to do in Haleakala National Park while you’re exploring.

 A VARIETY OF EXPERIENCES IN HALEAKALA NATIONAL PARK